goldsmdn/little_magazines/README.md

 ## Notebooks
-This reposititory currently contains a [Jupyter notebook](manifesto_map.ipynb) for mapping documents based on simularities between the words that they contain.
+This reposititory currently contains a [Jupyter notebook](manifesto_map.ipynb) for mapping documents based on simularities between the documents word counts.
 The documents were featured in the 2015 film installation [Manifesto](https://en.wikipedia.org/wiki/Manifesto_\(2015_film\)) written, produced and directed by Julian Rosefeldt, in which Cate Blanchett reads out a series of manifestos.
  The manifestos are classified, with classifications including Situationism, Futurism and Dadaism.
- The aim of the work is to map out the different manifestos, and see how that mapping corresponds to the classifications in [Wikipidea]((https://en.wikipedia.org/wiki/Manifesto_\(2015_film\))) given.
+ The aim of the work is to map out the different manifestos, and see how that mapping corresponds to the classifications given in [Wikipidea]((https://en.wikipedia.org/wiki/Manifesto_\(2015_film\))).
  The [notebook](manifesto_map.ipynb) contains further documentation.
 Futher notebooks are planned later.

 A scatter plot of the documents is shown